Dan8767/Hangman-Game/README.md

 - User-friendly interface with visual clues.
 - Ability to input letter guesses.
 - Tracking of incorrect guesses and remaining attempts.
-- Win and lose conditions with appropriate feedback.

 ## Technologies Used